What is Enroll - HD?

 All information collected flows into a secure computer system, which is located in the UK.
 It is the same system used by banks and hospitals.
 Blood samples, instead, are sent to a central biobank, called BIOREP, located in Milan.
 Researchers all over the world can request access to these data and samples, but they will never read any names, just numerical codes.

 How long does the visit take?

 The first visit (called baseline visit) is the longest and lasts about 2 hours - 2 hours and a half.
 Subsequent visits (called follow-up visits) last from 45 minutes to 1 hour and must be made between 9 and 12 months after the previous visit.
 To allow researchers to assess any changes that may occur over time, it is essential not only to enter the study, but to remain enrolled in it over the years.
-To this end, an efficient planning of the annual visits as well as the collaboration of participants and any accompanying persons are essential.
+To this end, an efficient planning of the annual visits as well as the collaboration of participants and any accompanying persons (caregivers) are essential.

 How long does the study last?

-The study does not envisage a completion date.
+The study does not have a completion date.
 In order to be effective, it is recommended that it should last many years, or at least as long as possible.
 Those who wish to leave the study can do so, but this choice will take away useful insights for the progress of research.

 How is Enroll-HD useful for research?

 Enroll-HD can be defined as a real research platform: it is designed to make all other studies on Huntington's disease faster and more efficient, for the following reasons: - data are collected in a standardized way and with the same methodology throughout the world, so as to provide an extremely accurate representation of the disease; - all interested researchers can ask to access the data they intend to study to verify hypotheses; - Enroll is a huge database of individuals potentially eligible to participate in pharmacological clinical trials